jdneo/vscode-checkstyle/README.md

 - To set the configuration file, Just Right click the `.xml` file and select `Set the Checkstyle Configuration File`.

 - You can also trigger the command **Checkstyle: Set Checkstyle Configuration File** to choose the configuration file in the File Explorer.
-You will also see the two built-in configurations:
+The extension will automatically detect and list the Checkstyle configuration files in your workspace.
+Besides that, you will also see the two built-in configurations:
   - **Google's Check**
   - **Sun's Check**